Guildford - Freiburg Town Twinning Background

 These aims have been nurtured and developed over the past thirty plus years by means of exchange visits by groups and individuals involved in sport, the arts, the churches and clubs of all kinds, and by representatives of the Borough Council and members of the Guildford-Freiburg Association.

-The "Our Files" section of this site (accessible via the navigator panel on the left side of all pages on this site) contains this PDF file with a copy of an information panel about Freiburg im Breisgau that was produced by the GFA and is displayed under Tunsgate Arch, in Guildford.
+The "Our Files" section of this site (accessible via the website's sidebar menu) contains this PDF file, containing a copy of an information panel about Freiburg im Breisgau that was produced by the GFA and is displayed under Tunsgate Arch, on Guildford's High Street.

 Dorothy Elchlepp MBE